 cleanup_dead_serversis set as

-Performance secondary clusters have their own Autopilot configuration, managed independently of their primary.
+DR secondary and Performance secondary clusters have their own Autopilot configurations, managed independently of their primary.